denmark111/Stocker/README.md

 To run this application on your own, you need to meet requirements shown below.

-- `Python 3`
+- **Python 3**

     Python 3 is required for web crawling.
+    built-in `html.Parser` library is used to parse html code.

-- `AWS Account`
+- **AWS Account**

     AWS is required for AWS Comprehend service.
+    To learn more about AWS Comprehend, visit [here](https://aws.amazon.com/ko/comprehend/)

-- `Apache web server`
+- **Apache web server**

-Required to actually run the application
+    Required to actually run the application.